thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 ![Value Stream](/images/what-is-continuous-delivery/value-stream.png)

 The objective of the Deployment Pipeline is to eliminate bad quality Release Candidates as early as possible.
 It acts as a sequence of gates (Farley 2007).
 Whenever a stage is red, it discards the Release Candidate.
-As such, only changes that successfully moved across all stages of the deployment pipeline and have been thoroughly tested, get into production.
+As such, only changes that successfully went across all stages of the deployment pipeline and have been thoroughly tested, get into production.

 The Deployment Pipeline comprises several stages.
 Some are automated, others are manual.
 It is perfectly okay to have manual steps in the Deployment Pipeline.
 Often, the implementation of a Deployment Pipeline starts from the technology value stream map from Version Control to production.
 It might be that at the start, all those steps are still manual.
 Then, following the [*Pursue Continuous Improvement relentlessly*](#pursue-continuous-improvement-relentlessly) and [*Automate the Right Things*](#automate-the-right-things) principles, we automate the steps that form a bottleneck or are risky or repetitive.